-1.1 The application site is located approximately 3km south of Elvanfoot, 7.5km east of Leadhills and 3km west of the M74 motorway.
-The development area extends to approximately 43 hectares (ha) of which the land take of the development will be around 2.17ha.
+1.1 The application site is located approximately 7km south-east of Elvanfoot, 7.5km east of Leadhills and 3km west of the M74 motorway.
+The development area extends to approximately 35.4 hectares (ha) of which the land take of the development will be around 1.68ha.
 The application site is located within the Southern Upland Wind Farm Landscape Character Type.
-To the east and north of the application site is located the operational Clyde Wind Farm.
-Land cover on the application site consists of coarse grassland mainly used for rough grazing with the highest point lying at 383m Above Ordnance Datum (AOD).
-To the east of the site lies forestry, and 3 watercourses (Daer Water, Blakehouse Burn and Crookedstane) lie adjacent to and cross the site.
+The operational Clyde Wind Farm site is located to the north of the application site.
+Land cover on the application site consists of coarse grassland mainly used for rough grazing with the highest point lying at 400m Above Ordnance Datum (AOD).
+Two watercourses run to the west and east of the application site.